epccs/Gravimetric/Manager/manager/PVandBattery.md

 ## Cmd 16 from a controller /w i2c-debug to enable battery manager

 Send a byte to enable the battery manager, its value is also a callback address.
-The second byte byte is used as the command number to send the battery state updates from the manager (i2c master) to the application (i2c slave).
+The second byte is used as the command number to send the battery manager state machine events from the manager (i2c master) to the application (i2c slave).

 ```
 # I am using the bootload interface